 - The MQR is equal to the Big 6 Banks’ typical posted 5-year fixed rate.
 That’s usually about 2 percentage points above the actual 5-year fixed rate that most people pay.
 You can find the current MQR here (look for “Conventional mortgage – 5-year”).
-As of this writing, it is 4.84%.

 - If you’re getting a mortgage that’s default insured, all lenders will stress test you using the MQR.

 - In October 2017, OSFI announced that it will apply a stress test to all uninsured mortgages at federally regulated lenders, effective January 1, 2018.
 The stress is the greater of the MQR or 200 basis points above the contract rate.

 - In actuality, most lenders are supposed to stress test you using the greater of your actual mortgage rate or the MQR, but it’s rare that your mortgage rate will exceed the MQR unless it’s a non-prime mortgage.